 - STEM education games.

-Tandy Grubbs, born and raised a North Carolinian, has been at Stetson University since 1995 and currently serves as Chair of the Department of Chemistry and Biochemistry.
+Tandy Grubbs, born and raised a North Carolinian, has been at Stetson University since 1995 and currently serves as professor of chemistry.
 He is interested in lasers, 3D printing/rapid prototyping and brewing beer (but not all at the same time).
 In addition to several chemical research interests, he is also the principal investigator on a pedagogical project at Stetson entitled "Increasing Retention and Graduation Rates among Science, Technology and Mathematics Students through Cohort-Based Interdisciplinary Learning," funding by the National Science Foundation (NSF S-STEM Program; $999,823, 2021-2026).

 - 3D Printing technology and rapid prototyping